ayaka14732/llama-2-jax/README.md

 PyTorch and Transformers are needed for testing purposes.
 Additionally, the data loader depends on PyTorch `DataLoader`, while the profiling functionality requires TensorFlow.

+### Install Python 3.11

+For Ubuntu users, you can follow [How to install Python 3.11 on Ubuntu 22.04](https://unixcop.com/install-python-3-11-ubuntu/) to Install Python 3.11.
+The tutorial applied to Ubuntu 20.04 as well.

 ### Create `venv`

 ```sh